hustrock/subroutine_saamd/README.md

 The system evolves then according to the energy from the empirical potential and biased potential.

-These subroutines can be compiled with MOLDY code.
+These subroutines can be compiled with mdcask code or other MD code.